AnomalRoil/poketypes/README.md

-# Pok�types
+# Pokétypes

-Pok�types is a webapp to help you find the strengths and weaknesses of the different Pokémon type.
+Pokétypes is a webapp to help you find the strengths and weaknesses of the different Pokémon type.

 It does not handle dual types yet, but these are just multiplicative.

 # To use